Transport in Sydney

 Transport in Sydney is provided by an extensive network of public transport operating modes including metro, train, bus, ferry and light rail, as well as an expansive network of roadways, cycleways and airports.
-According to the 2006 census, in terms of travel to work or study Sydney has the highest rate of public transport usage among the Australian capital cities of 26.3% with more than 80% of weekday trips to/from Central Sydney being made by public transport.
 According to the New South Wales State Plan, the state has Australia's largest public transport system.
 The public transport network is regulated by Transport for NSW.

+In the 2006 census, Sydney had the highest rate of public transport usage among the Australian capital cities, with 26.3% usage, with more than 80% of weekday trips to/from Central Sydney being made by public transport.

 History

 Sydney's early urban sprawl can be traced in part to the development of its passenger rail network as well as the availability of the automobile as the dominant mode of transport–a similar history has shaped the transport and infrastructure of most major Australian cities.
-The first rail services began in 1855, 67 years after the settlement's foundation and a tram network which began in 1861, becoming the Southern Hemisphere's largest by the 1920s.
+The first rail services began in 1855, 67 years after the settlement's foundation.
+In 1861, a tram network began, becoming the Southern Hemisphere's largest by the 1920s.
 This rail infrastructure allowed working-class suburbs to develop at a large distance from the city centre.
 In terms of effectiveness and sustainability of public transport, Sydney lagged behind Brisbane and many other cities in a 2017 study by design firm Arcadis, where it was ranked at 51.

 Ticketing

 Transport for NSW public transport services use the Opal ticketing system.
 The rollout of this contactless system started in December 2012 and completed in December 2014.
 The previous generation of ticketing products were withdrawn in August 2016.

-Fares are controlled by the Independent Pricing and Regulatory Tribunal of New South Wales.
+Fares are set by the Government of New South Wales.
 As of January 2009, Sydney public transport prices were slightly higher than in other mainland Australian cities.